 By considering all three components of well-being, advisors can understand a client's foundational core more deeply.
 Three profiles of well-being:

-we know and the connections we hold, but to include the influences that make an impact on our lives.
+Network Profile: To reflect not just the people we know and the connections we hold, but to include the influences that make an impact on our lives.
 Each individual is a reflection of multidimensional influences - family, work, community, organizations.
 How do these influences intersect and interact in your clients' lives?
 You must insert yourself into a client's network, understand who and what inspires them and realize these connection points can help you cultivate a long-term relationship.